aspose-cells/Aspose.Cells-Doc-md/english/java/getting-started/aspose-cells-or-other-solutions/why-not-apache-poi/code-comparison/working-with-data-in-apache-poi-and-aspose-cells/insert-hyperlinks-in-worksheet/_index.md

 {{< highlight java >}}

- //Obtaining the reference of the first worksheet.
+ //Obtaining a reference to the first worksheet.

 WorksheetCollection worksheets = workbook.getWorksheets();